Select therapeutic use:

 Indications for BENICAR:

 Individualize. ≥16yrs: Monotherapy, not volume-depleted: initially 20mg once daily; may increase to max 40mg once daily after 2 weeks.
 Volume-depleted (eg, concomitant diuretic): consider lower initial dose.

 Individualize. <1yr: do not give. <6yrs: not recommended.
 6–16yrs: (20kg to <35kg): initially 10mg once daily; may increase to max 20mg once daily after 2 weeks; (≥35kg): initially 20mg once daily; may increase to max 40mg once daily after 2 weeks.
-Tablets may be prepared as an oral suspension if unable to swallow: see literature.
+Tabs may be prepared as an oral suspension if unable to swallow: see full labeling.

 Concomitant aliskiren in patients with diabetes.

-May be antagonized by, and renal toxicity potentiated by NSAIDs, including selective COX-2 inhibitors (monitor renal function periodically in elderly and/or volume-depleted).
-Dual inhibition of the renin-angiotensin system with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; monitor closely.
-Concomitant aliskiren in renal impairment (CrCl <60mL/min): not recommended.
-Take 4hrs before colesevelam HCl dose.
+See Contraindications.
+May be antagonized by, and renal toxicity potentiated by NSAIDs, including selective COX-2 inhibitors; monitor renal function periodically in elderly and/or volume-depleted.
+Dual inhibition of the renin-angiotensin system with ARBs, ACEIs or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; monitor closely.
+Avoid concomitant aliskiren in renal impairment (CrCl <60mL/min).
+Take at least 4hrs before colesevelam HCl dose.
 May increase lithium levels; monitor.

 Tabs 5mg—30; 20mg, 40mg—30, 90